rrusk/DancePracticeMusicPlayer/README.md

 - `adjust_song_counts (boolean):` If true, the num_selections for certain dances will be adjusted based on predefined rules or dance_adjustments
 - `dance_adjustments (object, optional):` A dictionary specifying custom rules for adjusting num_selections for individual dances.
 If adjust_song_counts is true but dance_adjustments is not specified, a default set of adjustments will be applied (e.g., to reduce the number of songs for specific dances like Paso Doble, Viennese Waltz, Jive, WCS, JSlow, and VWSlow).
 These rules can be direct mappings (e.g., {"1": 0, "2": 1, "default": 2}) or string formulas (e.g., "n-1", "cap_at_1")
 - `dance_max_playtimes (object, optional):` A dictionary to override the global "Max Playtime" for specific dances.
 The keys are dance names (e.g., "VienneseWaltz") and the values are the maximum playtime in seconds.
+- `order (integer, optional):` Where this type appears in the practice type list.
+Everything defaults to 0 and keeps its position in the file; a higher number sinks it towards the bottom, which keeps the types in regular use together at the end whatever else has been added.
+- `dance_intros (object, optional):` What plays before each dance's block: `"announce"` for the spoken announcement, `"none"` for nothing, or the name of a cue in `cues/` such as `"gap_10"` for ten seconds of silence.
+A `"default"` key covers every dance not named individually.
+Without this key the announcement is used, as before.
 - `dance_minutes (object, optional):` A dictionary giving specific dances a length in minutes instead of a number of songs, e.g. `{"Waltz": 13}`.
 See [Timed Practice Blocks](#timed-practice-blocks) below.
 Dances not listed keep using num_selections.
 - `segments (list, optional):` Builds a sequence of competition rounds instead of a practice, replacing the dances list.
 See [Competition Rounds](#competition-rounds) below.